Why buy a cat close to foundation?

 There is certain rule of thumb regarding Siberian fur.
 It can be fluffy to any possible extent in the collar and downwards to the belly, but at the shoulders and back it should lay rather flat irrespective of the season.
 Underneath, you can see a lot of dense and relatively thin fur, but the cover decorating fur is harsh and by no means fluffy.
 Sometimes it forms a kind of very dense and thick “pillow” like in the photo below.
 Many judges are just unaware of all the above said. https://scontent-iad3-1.xx.fbcdn.net/…/292442…

 Of course you won’t be looking at a perfect “Siberian” cat as we imagine them; in fact, if the cat looks absolutely perfect comparing to the cats we usually see and that have been selected by breeders for years, there is actually something wrong there: Remember that what is too good to be true, you can bet, it simply isn’t true.

 I am not implying that the breeder presenting the cat is cheating but remember the breeder can also be new and lacking experience and select a cat that won’t correspond OR his/her views might be different regarding Siberian type or maybe the cat is good looking and similar but not what we traditional breeders go for and you would have noticed if you could see and touch the cat for real (there is the distance barrier).

 I like particularly the old fashion Siberian type.
 Ears are medium size not tiny, I give a lot of importance to fur texture and I don’t like an unbalanced muzzle or an over-sized muzzle.
 Other people enjoy what we call Persibs and even also some judges.
 So define before hand what you are looking for and your priorities and make sure the cat corresponds.

-Also observe the area the cat was found in and compare it to the lines of you own, where they come from.
+Also observe the area the cat was found and compare it to the lines that you own, where they come from.

 Ask all the questions about the foundation cat you picked like;